-Number of Motor Vehicle Parking Spaces Required per Unit of Measure
+Number of Motor Vehicle Parking Spaces

+Use Required per Unit of Measure a) Residential 1) Single family, two-family, or multiple family with three or more bedrooms.
 Two for each dwelling unit.

-Two for each two bedroom dwelling unit and 1.5 for each one bedroom dwelling unit.
+2) Multiple family with one or two bedrooms.
+Two for each two-bedroom dwelling unit and 1.5 for each one-bedroom dwelling unit.
 One for each dwelling unit.

-Two for each mobile home or mobile home site.
+3) Efficiencies Two for each mobile home or mobile home 4) Mobile Home Parks site.
+5) Elderly housing or retirement communities.
 For independent living units, one for each unit.
 For "interim" or "intermediate care" units, one for each two beds, plus one per employee.
 Should the units revert to another use, then the required parking shall be re-determined based on the new use.

-One for each guest room plus two for the dwelling unit.

-One space per each four seats in the worship room.
+6) Bed and breakfast, boarding houses.
+One for each guest room plus two for the dwelling unit. b) Institutional/Public Assembly 1) Churches, temples, mosques, synagogues, or similar types of facilities.
+One space per each of the four seats in the worship room.
+2) Hospitals.
 One for each two beds plus one for each staff doctor, plus one for each two employees other than doctors.
+3) Outpatient care stations.
 Two spaces per exam room/station or procedure/operating room, plus one space per laboratory or recovery room plus one per employee.
+4) Child Care Centers.
 One space for every eight children of licensed capacity, plus one space for each employee.
 A minimum of three employee spaces shall be required.

-Two spaces per classroom, plus one and space for each three seats of maximum seating
+5) Elementary, junior high, middle schools.
+Two spaces per classroom, plus one and space for each three seats of maximum seating capacity for that indoor place of assembly having the greatest seating capacity.